 Ward still didn’t give up.
 She contacted an IT person, who determined that there seemed to be inaccuracies in the Airbnb report.
 This computer expert pointed out that the IP address placed its location in Chicago.
 Ward is in California.

 But when Ward tried to provide this information to Airbnb, she found that now she was completely locked out of her Airbnb account.
 She had no way to reach the resolution team.
-Worse, right before she became locked out of her account, she had learned that “she” (the hacker) had made a new reservation — this time in Dubai.
+Worse, right before she became locked out of her account, she had learned that someone had made a new reservation from her account — this time in Dubai.

 Ward reached out to Airbnb on Facebook and Twitter and was instructed to change her password.
 She tried to do that, but then it seemed clear that someone had altered her Airbnb email address as well.
 Ward could do virtually nothing with her account.
 And she received no further instructions from Airbnb.